-Medium screens (4 to 4.7 inches)
+Medium screens (5.0-5.4 inches)

-Small screens (under 4 inches)
+Small screens (4.5-4.9 inches)

-Traditionally, clock speed, listed in gigahertz, has been the quick way to judge CPU power.
+Traditionally, clock speed, listed in gigahertz (GHz), has been the quick way to judge CPU power.
 These days a chip's architecture, specifically how many computing cores it has, is becoming a more reliable predictor.
 Another factor is that older processors tend to use less efficient designs, making them worse performers while being harder on batteries than their newer counterparts.
 We talk more about processors below.

 Manufacturers list battery performance in terms of talk time, standby time, or how many hours you can expect a device to perform tasks such as playing video and music.

 That said, when selecting a carrier, first on your list of criteria should be coverage.
-You'll want a carrier with decent coverage in your home, at work, and all the places in between.
+You'll want a carrier with decent coverage in your home and at work, and all the places in between.
 For more about carriers and networks, see the next section.